 If you are not suited to owning a business, being an employee is probably a wise choice.

 You might also like this related post called the Personality and Mindset of an Entrepreneur or Business Owner.

 The owner vs employee mindset is not about right or wrong.

 There are millions of wonderful employees in every industry.
 They are perfectly happy, productive, and content, which is great for their employer and society.
 The chances are their mindset predisposes them towards being a tremendous and highly valued employee.

 If it weren’t for this pool of hard-working staff, many of today’s great businesses, both big and small, wouldn’t be successful at all.

-So, just what are the differences between a business owner vs employee mindset.
 Understanding these differences before you quit your job is a good idea.